 In recent years there have been increases in the number of grape mealybug infestations in the San Joaquin Valley and North Coast and an increase in the incidence of obscure and longtailed mealybugs in Central Coast vineyards.
 Susceptibility to mealybug damage varies by variety.
 It is worse on varieties that produce clusters close to the base of the shoot because the fruit often touches old wood.
 Mealybugs damage grapes by contaminating clusters with cottony egg sacs, larvae, adults, and honeydew.
 Often the honeydew is covered with a black sooty mold.
 All three species can transmit grape viruses.

 Detecting and marking mealybug infestations during harvest is a key to monitoring populations the following season.
 Once established, parasites and predators can help keep populations down, but an infestation may slowly spread unless controlled with insecticides.
-Leaving untreated areas in the vineyard is effective in increasing predator and parasite populations, however, under heavy population pressure, this may not be feasible.
+Leaving areas of the vineyard untreated is an effective technique to increase predator and parasitoid populations, however, under heavy population pressure, this may not be feasible.
 When treating mealybugs, leave at least one out of every 10 acres untreated to provide a refuge for natural enemies, or treat with an insecticide that is not toxic to parasites, see RELATIVE TOXICITIES TABLE.

 Many natural enemies play a part in the biological control of mealybugs.
 At least five species of parasitic wasps attack grape mealybugs in California.
 Little research on these parasites has been conducted, but it is assumed they play a prominent role in regulating populations.
 The impact of the different species varies from time to time and place to place.
 Grape mealybugs that are parasitized by two tiny wasps, Acerophagus notativentris and Pseudophycus angelicus, have multiple emergence holes that are easily seen with a hand lens.
 Ants must be controlled to keep them from interfering with these natural enemies.
 Two parasitic wasps, Pseudophycus flavidulus and Leptomastix epona, have been imported for release against obscure mealybugs but are not commercially available.
 To ensure survival of parasites, do not use disruptive insecticides during the growing season.

-The most effective mealybug predator is a lady beetle called the mealybug destroyer, Cryptolaemus montrouzieri, which can be found in coastal regions.
+The most effective mealybug predators are lady beetles such as the mealybug destroyer, Cryptolaemus montrouzieri and Hyperaspis sp., which can be found in coastal regions.
 Cecidomyiid flies prey on mealybug eggs and small larvae.
 These predators plus lacewings, minute pirate bugs, and spiders are important in keeping mealybug populations in check.

 If gray field ants (Formica spp.) are tending grape mealybug and protecting them from parasites, studies show that planting a cover crop of common vetch (Vicia sativa) can help reduce the number of ants present on the vines.
 Common vetch has an abundance of extra floral nectaries that attract the ants away from grape mealybug, thus exposing the mealybugs to parasites.
 In research studies, common vetch was fall seeded in a 80:20 mixture with 20% Merced rye.
 The cover crop established itself in late fall and winter so that by early spring it was ready to attract the ants.
 A heavy seeding rate (120 lb/acre) helps to ensure a good stand.
 The effect of other nectary-bearing cover crops on attracting ants has not been evaluated.
 (Research using cover crops to attract Argentine ants, Linepithema humile, has not been conducted.)

 Be sure to monitor parasitism by collecting mealybugs and holding them in gelatin capsules (available from pharmacies) at room temperature for 2 to 4 weeks to detect parasite emergence.
 If parasitism is found, leaving untreated areas of the vineyard can provide refuges in which the parasites can survive.

-If monitoring indicates that population levels are low, a single treatment in the delayed dormant period should be adequate.
-For high infestation levels, treat both in the delayed dormant season (January to March) and in summer.
+If monitoring indicates a small population, a single treatment in the delayed dormant period or spring may adequately control populations.
+For high infestation levels, treat in the early spring and in the summer.
 Crawlers and young nymphs are the stages most susceptible to insecticides.
 Properly timed delay dormant/spring applications target these life stages.

-If a delayed dormant treatment was not applied, be sure to monitor in late March or April for immatures under the bark in cordons and spurs.
+If an insect growth regulator was not previously used, be sure to monitor in April for immatures under the bark in cordons and spurs.
 Monitor for mealybugs along with other pests as outlined in MONITORING INSECTS AND SPIDER MITES.
 If a treatment is needed and a soil-applied neonicotinoid is chosen, select a product that is most effective on the soil type in the vineyard.
 Specifically, imidacloprid and clothianidin are more effective on light-textured soils, whereas thiamethoxam and dinotefuran are most efficacious on heavy soils.